melange-re/melange-re.github.io/docs/melange-book/celsius-converter-option.md

 ## Overview

 - Prefer functions that return `option` over those that throw exceptions.
-  - When you the input of a switch expression is `option`, the compiler can helpfully remind you to handle the error case.
+  - When the input of a switch expression is `option`, the compiler can helpfully remind you to handle the error case.
 - `Option.map(function)` is very useful When chaining functions that return `option`.
 - You can use a `when` guard to make your switch expression more expressive